 He was looking at her and she saw the light come slowly back into his eyes as he focused on her.

 The words seemed to hang in the air between them, the memory of a challenge made and accepted.
 Whatever thought or vision or whatever it was that had passed through him, it had apparently reminded him that there were still impossible things to be done.
 The con wasn’t over, she thought as he leaned toward her.
-And maybe this con was one they could live in for the rest of their lives, making it up as they went along.

 She was just debating whether she was actually going to let him kiss her or not when they were interrupted by a cough that distinctly said that it could see very well that they were busy but needed to interrupt just the same.
 It was a cough with a great deal to say for itself.